 Disclosure: The Wading Kit is a reader-supported website and takes part in the Amazon Associates Program.
 We may earn a small commission if you shop through links on this page.
 At thewadingkit.com we test products and recommend them based on unbiased research.
 For info see disclosure here.

-All Types Of Fishing Reels Explained
+4 Types Of Fishing Reels Explained

 There are hundreds of different types of fishing reels, depending upon how you classify them.
 To keep things easy to understand, I’ll be briefly categorizing them using the following criteria: